 Bahamas Company Restoration

-We ascertain the fees and penalties from the Registrar relating to your company and obtain an approval letter for the reinstatement of your company.
+We obtain the fees and penalties due to the Registrar relating to your company and obtain an approval letter for the reinstatement of your company.

 Depending on when the company was struck off (generally anything more than 2 years), we will also need to apply to the Financial Secretary/Cabinet to obtain approval for reinstatement.

 The International Business Companies 2010 Act stipulates that when a Bahamas company has been struck off the Companies Register for non-payment of fees for a period exceeding five years, an application has to be made to the Bahamas Company Court for the company to be restored.

 The court have to be satisfied that it would be fair and reasonable for the company to be restored to the Register.
 If granted, all of the annual fees and payments would need to be brought up to date.